octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

   };
 ```

-## open_raffle entrypoint
+### The *open_raffle* entrypoint

-`open_raffle` is an entrypoint that can only be called by the administrator.
+`open_raffle` is the entrypoint that only the administrator can call.
+If the invocation is successful, then the raffle is open, and the smart contract's storage will be updated with the jackpot amount and the hash of the winning ticket number.
-If the invocation is successful, then the raffle will be open, and the smart contract storage will be updated with the jackpot amount and the hash of the winning ticket number.
+//TODO: You should introduce earlier how the raffle works and a winnier is picked, it's the first time in the article you speak about a hash of a ticket.
+Is that the winning mechanism?
+No idea so far.

-### Link to referential manual
+#### Link to referential manual

 - [Init](https://smartpy.io/reference.html#_contracts)
 - [Entrypoints](https://smartpy.io/reference.html#_entry_points)